department-of-veterans-affairs/va.gov-team/teams/vsa/teams/caregiver/product-outline.md

 - Caregivers want to be able to fill out the 1010-CG online.
 - Caregivers want to understand PCAFC eligibility and requirements.
 - Caregivers want to track the status of their application.
-- Caregivers want to be able to manage the benefits for themselves and the Veterans they care for.
+- Caregivers want to be able to manage the benefits for themselves and the Veterans they care for
+- Caregivers want to have a single source of information relevant to being a Caregiver.
+- Caregivers want to be able to contact a support person from the VA.

 ### Business Goals
 - Feed application data directly to CARMA